salman09-prog/backend-course/js-foundations/day3/README.md

-.

-📘 Day 3 — Loops & Iteration (JS Foundations)
+# Day 3 — Loops & Iteration
-Topics Covered

-while loop

-do…while loop

-for loop
+### Concepts I learned
+- while, do…while, and for loops

-for…of (iterating iterables)
+- for…of (arrays, strings, iterables)

-for…in (iterating object keys)

-forEach

-break & continue flow control

-Real-world loop challenges

-Concept Checks

-Difference between for…of vs for…in
+- for…in (object keys, why it’s unsafe for arrays)

-Why forEach cannot use break
+- forEach and why it cannot break

-Advantage of do…while over while

-Common off-by-one mistake (i <= arr.length)

-Why for…in is dangerous on arrays

-Coding Tasks Completed

-Filter even numbers without .filter()
+- Loop control: break vs continue
+- Off-by-one errors (i < length vs i <= length)
+- When to use which loop

+### Files included
+- loops.js
+- assignments.txt

+### Challenges solved
-Reverse a string manually
+- Reverse a string manually
+- Filter even numbers (no filter())

-Count boolean true values
+- Count number of true values

-Extract keys with values > 50 from an object
+- Extract keys with values > 50

-Stop reading array on first negative number
+- Stop loop on first negative

-All solutions are inside:

-js-foundations/day3/tasks.js
-js-foundations/day3/assignments.txt

-What I Learned

-When to use each loop type

-Why implicit iteration (for…of, forEach) is safer for arrays

-Why control keywords matter (break, continue)

-How object iteration differs from array iteration

-How to think in "iteration patterns" instead of just syntax
+- break / continue loop challenges
+- for…of, for…in, forEach challenges

+### Notes
+- for…in returns string indexes & can traverse prototype → not ideal for arrays
+- forEach cannot break because callback isn’t the loop
+- do…while runs at least once before checking condition
+- Always use i < arr.length (avoid <=)
+- Prefer for…of for clean array traversal